 J. ROBERT LISET

 Bob’s primary practice is in the areas of medical staff, administrative litigation, litigation, fraud and abuse, corporate compliance (including HIPAA), licensing, EMTALA investigations, Medicare decertification and bioethics.
-Over the past couple of years, he has broadened his healthcare/litigation practice and has had excellent results in federal and state court cases involving the California anti-SLAPP statute (Code of Civil Procedure, § 425.6), RICO (Racketeer Influenced and Corrupt Organizations), a multi-million dollar hospital claims dispute arbitration against a health maintenance organization and represented UCI Medical Center in the liver organ transplant scandal.
-For over ten years, Bob has represented all the private trauma centers in their trauma contract negotiations with the County of Los Angeles.
+Over the past couple of years, he has broadened his healthcare/litigation practice and has had excellent results in Federal and state court cases involving the California anti-SLAPP statute (Code of Civil Procedure, § 425.6), RICO (Racketeer Influenced and Corrupt Organizations), a multi-million dollar hospital claims dispute arbitration against a health maintenance organization and represented UCI Medical Center in the liver organ transplant scandal.
+For over ten (10) years, Bob has represented all the private trauma centers in their trauma contract negotiations with the County of Los Angeles.

 Prior to entering private law practice in 1977, Bob was a Federal prosecutor with the United States Department of Justice (Criminal Division), where he served as Special Attorney assigned to the Los Angeles Organized Crime and Racketeering Section.
 The Los Angeles Strike Force was responsible for the Federal effort against organized crime in the

 For many years, a significant portion of Bob’s practice has been concentrated on representing medical staffs, medical groups and health plans in credentialing and disciplinary matters, including representation of those entities at fair hearings and subsequent appellate reviews (both intra-organizational appeals and writs of mandate).